 A growing number of employees feel disengaged at work.
-This malaise is not just a fleeting sentiment but a profound detachment from the workplace, as evidenced by recent Gallup data that state that only 23% of workers globally are engaged in their jobs.
+Low engagement is not just a fleeting sentiment but a profound detachment from the workplace, as evidenced by recent Gallup data that state that only 23% of workers globally are engaged in their jobs.
 According to the same study, 59% of employees were not engaged, merely putting in the minimum effort required and feeling psychologically detached from their employer.
 Additionally, 18% were highly disengaged, actively working against the interests of their organisations.

 The Underlying Issue